bbanting/budgettool/README.md

 - [ ] Write tests
 - [ ] Search descriptions
 - [ ] Remove groups and create shortcuts "/"
-- [ ] Make a Printable class with len attribute
 - [ ] SetCommand for target amounts.
 Default and per month
 - [ ] Make examples for all commands
+- [ ] Make min height and width for screen

 ## Notes

-- LineBuffer.true_height needs to account for numbering too
 - Currently, if page numbers get too many digits long, they will overflow
-- Should I make the argument order strict?
-What is the best compromise there?
 - target instance is created when first entry is created or when amount is set
 - Make command params dependant on others
 - Use validators in ForkCommand?
-- Should page number ordering be reversed?